Vibrant, beautiful and easy to grow, hardy geraniums deserve a spot in every garden.

 Geranium clarkei ‘Kashmir Purple’

-More lavender-blue than purple, it does darken to purple round the white eye, and the veins are purple, too.
+Although it is more lavender-blue than purple, the flower of this geranium does darken to purple around the white eye, and the veins are purple, too.
 This eagerly spreading plant is perfect in shady areas, wherever you need something robust and vigorous to create good ground cover.

 Geranium ‘Patricia’